In another post, we have written a comprehensive overview of WordPress Themes.

 Pros & Cons Of Using Free Themes

-WordPress Theme Directories
+WP Theme Marketplaces And Directories

-(click on the above images to view all themes on ThemeForest)
+(click on the images above to view all themes on ThemeForest)

-If you visit the ThemeForest theme directory, you will be able to browse for specific WP themes in various categories, such as:
+If you visit the ThemeForest theme directory, you will be able to browse for specific themes in various categories, such as:

-- Mobile – e.g. mobile-switching themes.
+- Mobile – e.g. retina-ready themes.